Zim95/container-maker/README.main.md

     ```
     Make sure None of them are pending.

-2. Setting up MetalLB for IP address allocation for ingress.
+2. Setting up MetalLB for IP address allocation for external IP addresses.
 This is because our Service is a LoadBalancer and gets an External IP.
 But we dont have a cloud provider to assign an IP to the LoadBalancer.
 More explained below.
     ```
     # First, install MetalLB
     kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.13.7/config/manifests/metallb-native.yaml